 While it’s a good idea to drink plenty of water before and during car journeys, it’s best to avoid any coloured liquids.
 Soft drinks, caffeine, milk-based drinks and alcohol can make car sickness worse and should be avoided whenever you travel.

 8. Eat light before you travel

 Feeling hungry?
-There’s nothing worse than feeling hungry on a long journey, but eating a large and flavoursome meal before you go on a road trip could make your car sickness worse than it normally would be.
+There’s nothing worse than feeling hungry on a long journey but eating a large meal before you go on a road trip could make your car sickness worse than it would normally be.

 Before you travel, snack on light, bland foods that you know won’t leave you with an upset stomach.
 Simple carbohydrates such as white rice, light bread and cereals are all unlikely to upset your digestive system on a long car journey.